 A trusted advocate to his clients, Peter also regularly provides counsel to members of the construction industry on risk management techniques to avoid litigation.
-He is a frequent writer and speaker on construction law topics, including serving as a guest lecturer for construction law classes at Santa Clara University School of Law and San Jose State University (Extension).
+He has been a writer and speaker on construction law topics, including serving as a guest lecturer for construction law classes at Santa Clara University School of Law and San Jose State University (Extension).
 Peter is a member of the American Arbitration Association’s Panel of Construction Arbitrators.

 Peter is rated AV® Preeminent™ on Martindale-Hubbell and has been recognized as a Northern California Super Lawyer every year from 2011 - 2016.

 - California State Bar Association

 - Building Owners and Managers Association

 - California Apartment Association

 - Panel of Construction Arbitrators, American Arbitration Association

 - Board of Directors, Housing Industry Foundation